trailofbits/osquery-extensions/ntfs_forensics/README.md

 # NTFS forensic data osquery Extension

 This extension uses the [Sleuthkit](http://www.sleuthkit.org/) library to print forensic information about an NTFS filesystem.
+The library and headers are bundled with this repository, so there is no additional step to build or install Sleuthkit.

 ## Dependencies